enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-awk.md

 ## What Is For

 - line-oriented text **language**
-- it is useful when dealing with **structured text files**, like csv
+- it is useful when dealing with **structured text files**, like .csv
 - *fields* represents the columns name
 - *lines* represents the rows
 - quote is matters